kaplana/cos126webv2/content/assignments/classifier.md

     public int classifyImage(Picture picture)

     // Returns the error rate on the given testing data file.
-    // Also prints the misclassified examples - see below. public double testClassifier(String testFile)
+    // Also prints the misclassified examples - see specification. public double testClassifier(String testFile)

     // Tests this class using a configuration file, training file and test file.